Treatment of Rosacea

 Topical Medications

-Topical antibiotics such as Metronidazole Gel are the first-line choice, as their antibacterial and anti-inflammatory effects can alleviate redness and papules.
-1% Ivermectin Gel targets the hypothesis of small mites, suitable for patients resistant to antibiotics.
-Topical retinoids (like Adapalene Gel) can promote keratin metabolism, but caution is needed as they may cause initial irritation.
+Topical antibiotics such as Metronidazole Gel are first-line options, with anti-bacterial and anti-inflammatory effects that can reduce redness and papules.
+1% Ivermectin Gel targets the mite hypothesis, suitable for patients resistant to antibiotics.
+Topical retinoids (e.g., Adapalene Gel) can promote keratinocyte turnover but may cause initial irritation.

-• Metronidazole Gel: Apply 1-2 times daily, continuous use for several weeks is required to see results.
+• Metronidazole Gel: Apply 1-2 times daily, requiring several weeks of continuous use for effect

-• Ivermectin Gel: Use 3 times a week, avoiding contact with the delicate skin around the eyes.
+• Ivermectin Gel: Use 3 times weekly, avoiding contact with delicate skin around the eyes

 Oral Medications

 Oral antibiotics such as Doxycycline or Minocycline effectively suppress inflammatory responses.
-It is recommended to use them at low doses for long-term to avoid resistance.
-Severe inflammatory cases may use oral corticosteroids, but only for short-term use to minimize side effects.
+It is recommended to use low doses for long-term management to prevent antibiotic resistance.
+Severe inflammatory cases may require short-term oral corticosteroids, but only under careful supervision to minimize side effects.

-New biological agents such as anti-IL-17 monoclonal antibodies are currently in clinical trials and are expected to provide new options for refractory rosacea.
-Physicians will develop individualized medication plans based on the extent of skin damage.
+New biologic agents like anti-IL-17 monoclonal antibodies are currently in clinical trials and may offer new options for refractory rosacea.
+Physicians will develop personalized medication plans based on the extent of skin damage.

-Pulsed Dye Laser (PDL) specifically targets erythema and vascular dilation, contracting blood vessels through selective photothermal effects.
-Intense Pulsed Light (IPL) can simultaneously improve various skin issues, but multiple treatments are needed to achieve optimal results.
-The 1,064nm laser is suitable for deep vascular repair, especially for dilated blood vessels in the neck.
+Pulsed Dye Laser (PDL) specifically targets erythema and vascular dilation, inducing selective photothermolysis to constrict blood vessels.
+Intense Pulsed Light (IPL) can address multiple skin issues simultaneously, requiring multiple sessions for optimal results.
+1064nm lasers are suitable for deep vascular repair, especially for dilated vessels on the neck.

-• IPL treatment intervals are recommended every 4-6 weeks, with a total of 3-5 sessions per treatment course.
+• Interval between IPL sessions is recommended at 4-6 weeks, with a total of 3-5 sessions per course

 Severe nasal tissue hypertrophy (rhinophyma) may require minimally invasive surgical correction.
 Microneedling can promote collagen regeneration and improve skin texture.
-Ingredients such as niacinamide and ceramides in medical-grade skincare products can strengthen skin barrier function and reduce the recurrence of symptoms.
+Cosmetic-grade skincare ingredients such as niacinamide and ceramides can strengthen the skin barrier and reduce recurrent symptoms.

 Lifestyle Management

-Daily skincare is an important aspect of treatment.
-Gentle cleansing steps avoid damaging the skin barrier, and it is recommended to use soap-free cleansers.
-A sun protection factor of at least SPF 30 is advised, with reapplication to block UV triggers.
+Daily skincare is a vital component of treatment.
+Gentle cleansing to avoid damaging the skin barrier is recommended, using soap-free cleansers.
+Sunscreen with at least SPF30 should be applied regularly to block UV triggers.

-Gene therapy and microbiome modulation are research hotspots, attempting to block disease progression from inflammatory signaling pathways.
-Biological agents targeting excessive activation of Th17 cells are currently in clinical trials and may become a third-line treatment option.
+Gene therapy and microbiome modulation are research hotspots, aiming to block inflammatory signaling pathways.
+Biologics targeting overactivation of Th17 cells are in clinical trials and may become third-line treatments.

-With the trend towards personalized medicine, genetic testing will assist physicians in predicting drug responses and formulating more precise treatment plans.
-The development of new anti-inflammatory drugs focuses on JAK-STAT pathway inhibitors, which are expected to reduce the frequency of traditional antibiotic use.
+Personalized medicine trends include genetic testing to help physicians predict drug responses and develop more precise treatment plans.
+New anti-inflammatory drugs focusing on JAK-STAT pathway inhibitors are expected to reduce the reliance on traditional antibiotics.

 When to Consult a Specialist

-When symptoms affect daily life, such as persistent redness or new skin lesions, immediate medical evaluation is necessary.
-If symptoms worsen after self-medication or if papulopustular lesions appear, a dermatologist should perform a classification diagnosis.
-Before undergoing new medications or laser treatments, it is essential to discuss risks and benefits with the physician.
+If symptoms interfere with daily life, such as persistent redness or new skin lesions, immediate medical evaluation is recommended.
+Worsening symptoms after self-medication or the appearance of edema-type lesions (papulopustular lesions) require diagnosis by a dermatologist.
+Before starting new medications or laser treatments, discuss risks and benefits with your doctor.

-When eye symptoms such as conjunctivitis or corneal ulcers occur, referral to an ophthalmologist is necessary in addition to dermatology consultation.
-If treatment effects are not significant, it may be necessary to reassess the medication cycle or adjust combination therapy, making professional evaluation crucial.
+If ocular symptoms such as conjunctivitis or corneal ulcers occur, referral to an ophthalmologist is necessary.
+When treatment effects are inadequate, re-evaluation of medication cycles or combination therapies may be needed, and professional assessment is crucial.

 Frequently Asked Questions

-Triggers for rosacea include changes in environmental temperature, spicy foods, alcohol, stress, hot foods, or hot drinks.
-Patients can keep a diary to record the correlation between symptoms and daily activities, gradually eliminating behaviors that may trigger redness or inflammation, and avoiding known irritants.
+Triggers include environmental temperature changes, spicy foods, alcohol, stress, hot foods or drinks.
+Patients can keep a diary to record symptoms and daily activities, gradually eliminating behaviors that provoke redness or inflammation, and avoiding known irritants whenever possible.

-What factors should be considered when choosing topical ointments or oral medications for treatment?
+What factors should be considered when choosing topical or oral medications?

-Treatment choices depend on the severity of skin symptoms, the affected areas (such as central facial redness or papules), and the patient's tolerance to medications.
-Mild symptoms may first try topical antibiotics or vasoconstrictors; moderate to severe or recurrent cases may require oral antibiotics or isotretinoin.
-It is recommended to decide after evaluation by a dermatologist.
+The choice depends on the severity of skin symptoms, affected areas (such as central facial redness or papules and nodules), and patient tolerance.
+Mild symptoms may be managed initially with topical antibiotics or vasoconstrictors; moderate to severe or recurrent cases may require oral antibiotics or isotretinoin.
+Consultation with a dermatologist is recommended for personalized decision-making.

 Should daily skincare routines be adjusted during treatment?

-During treatment, it is advisable to use fragrance-free, low-irritation skincare products, avoiding those containing alcohol or alpha hydroxy acids.
-It is recommended to choose soothing and repairing moisturizing products and to avoid vigorous massaging or rubbing of the skin to prevent exacerbating vascular dilation or inflammation.
+Yes, use fragrance-free, low-irritation skincare products, avoiding alcohol or fruit acid-containing items.
+Gentle, soothing moisturizers are preferred, and avoid vigorous rubbing or massage to prevent exacerbating vascular dilation or inflammation.

-Rosacea is not an infectious disease; its causes are related to abnormal capillary dilation, specific skin microbiome imbalances (such as Demodex), or immune responses, and it is not transmitted through contact or air.
-However, patients may experience symptom exacerbation due to psychological stress, so emotional management is important.
+Rosacea is not contagious.
+Its causes are related to abnormal vascular dilation, imbalance of certain skin microbiota (such as Demodex mites), or immune responses, and it does not spread through contact or air.
+However, psychological stress from the condition may affect symptoms, so emotional management is important.

 Rosacea